-9. PROPOSED TRANSACTION
+9. QUALIFYING TRANSACTION

-On March 2, 2018, the Company has entered into a definitive business combination agreement with FCII pursuant to which FCII will acquire all of the issued and outstanding securities of the Company in consideration for securities of FCII, which will constitute a reverse takeover of FCII by the Company's shareholders (the "Acquisition").
-The Company and company to be incorporated as a wholly owned subsidiary of FCII ("FCII sub") will amalgamate to form Fortress Blockchain Holdings Corp. (the "Amalgamation"), which will become a wholly-owned subsidiary of FCII at the time of completion of the Acquisition (the "Resulting Issuer").
+On March 2, 2018, the Company entered into a definitive business combination agreement with FCII pursuant to which FCII was to acquire all of the issued and outstanding securities of the Company in consideration for securities of FCII, which will constitute a reverse takeover of FCII by the Company's shareholders (the "Acquisition").
+The Company and 1171054 B.C.
+Ltd., a wholly-owned subsidiary of FCII ("FCII sub") amalgamated to form Fortress Blockchain Holdings Corp. (the "Amalgamation"), which became a wholly-owned subsidiary of FCII at the time of completion of the Acquisition.

-To give effect to the Acquisition, Fortress will amalgamate with FCII Sub to form Fortress Blockchain Holdings Corp. and the Fortress securityholders will exchange their Fortress securities for equivalent securities of FCII on the basis of one FCII security for each Fortress security held.
+To give effect to the Acquisition, Fortress amalgamated with FCII Sub to form Fortress Blockchain Holdings Corp. and the Fortress securityholders exchanged their Fortress securities for equivalent securities of FCII on the basis of one FCII security for each Fortress security held.

-Pursuant to the Amalgamation, each holder of a Fortress security will receive one equivalent security of FCII, having the same terms as the Fortress security being exchanged, for each Fortress security held.
-As a result of the Amalgamation, it is expected that FCII will issue:
+Pursuant to the Amalgamation, each holder of a Fortress security received one equivalent security of FCII, having the same terms as the Fortress security being exchanged, for each Fortress security held.
+As a result of the Amalgamation, FCII issued:

-- a) an aggregate of 69,277,981 FCII shares issuable in exchange for the outstanding Fortress shares; - b) an aggregate of 18,200,000 replacement warrants issuable in exchange for the outstanding Fortress warrants, each exercisable into one FCII share at a price of \$0.50 with expiry dates ranging from January 4, 2019 to January 8, 2023; - c) an aggregate of 1,050,000 replacement broker options issuable in exchange for the outstanding Fortress broker options, each exercisable into one FCII share at a price of \$0.50 with expiry an expiry date of January 9, 2020; - d) an aggregate of 2,102,500 replacement options issuable in exchange for the outstanding Fortress options, each exercisable into one FCII share at a price of \$0.50 with an expiry date of February 20, 2028; - e) an aggregate of 168,000 options, each exercisable into one FCII share at a price of \$[0.60] per share with an expiry date of ten years from the closing date of the Acquisition.
+- a) an aggregate of 69,277,981 FCII shares in exchange for the outstanding Fortress shares; - b) an aggregate of 18,200,000 replacement warrants in exchange for the outstanding Fortress warrants, each exercisable into one FCII share at a price of \$0.50 with expiry dates ranging from January 4, 2019 to January 8, 2023; - c) an aggregate of 1,050,000 replacement broker options in exchange for the outstanding Fortress broker options, each exercisable into one FCII share at a price of \$0.50 with expiry an expiry date of January 9, 2020; - d) an aggregate of 2,102,500 replacement options in exchange for the outstanding Fortress options, exercisable into one FCII share at a price of \$0.50 or \$0.60 with an expiry date of February 20, 2028; - e) an aggregate of 168,000 options, each exercisable into one FCII share at a price of \$0.60 per share with an expiry date of August 15, 2028.